JohnCassavetes/CarletonCalendarConverter/README.md

 # Carleton Calendar Converter

-It's basically a tool that allows you to easily convert your Carleton academic schedule from an Excel file to an Apple Calendar `.ics` file.
+It's basically a tool that allows you to easily convert your Carleton academic schedule from an Excel `.xlsx` file to an Apple Calendar `.ics` file.

 ## How It Works

-1. **Upload Your Schedule**: Choose your Excel file (.xlsx) that contains your course schedule.
+1. **Upload Your Schedule**: Choose your Excel `.xlsx` file that contains your course schedule.
 2. **Generate the Calendar**: The app processes your file and generates an `.ics` file.
 3. **Download and Import**: Download the `.ics` file and import it into your Apple Calendar.